-The list of indigent households may be available at any time to the Information Trust Corporation (ITC) for the purpose of exchanging credit information.
+The list of indigent households shall be available at any time to the Information Trust Corporation (ITC) for the purpose of exchanging credit information.
 Households qualifying for consumer credit elsewhere will not be regarded as indigent.

-If an application is favourably considered in the current financial year, a subsidy will be granted in the next month with an expiry date of 30 June of each finacial year.
-The onus will rest on the approved account holders to apply for relief on an annual basis.
+If an application is favourably considered in the current financial year, a subsidy will be granted with no restriction to duration, except where the beneficiary's circumstances have changed to the extent that he/she no longer qualifies for the subsidy.
 No additional deposit will be applicable for indigent account holders.